 The most effective and meaningful way to support delivering PDMP to physicians is to have a standardized protocol for PDMP data.
 This need is critical and urgent.
 Currently, PDMPs are managed at the state level, and each state has its own rules, process, data standards, and access protocols for the PDMP.
 The result is that there is currently no simple way to connect all of these fragmented, incongruent data pools.
 We must standardize protocols and streamline access to PDMP data to give prescribers meaningful, full patient medication histories.
 Without it, physicians are prescribing blindly.

 Electronic Prescribing of Controlled Substances: E-prescribing has proven to be successful in decreasing drug diversion and fraudulent prescriptions.
-Up to now, adoption of EPCS, which has been legal in all US states since 2015, has been slow.
+Up to now, the adoption of EPCS, which has been legal in all US states since 2015, has been slow.
 As the original vendor who worked with the DEA to help establish the current EPCS regulations, we believe that the current identity-proofing and onboarding process is hampering further adoption of EPCS.
 A more simplified process that places less burden on physicians, while still providing the rigorous identity-proofing and authentication controls, is key to improving adoption of EPCS.

-Prescribing Mandates: Mandatory electronic prescribing of controlled substances (EPCS) and prescription drug monitoring programs (PDMP) have become the growing trend as states grapple with mounting opioid deaths.
+Prescribing Mandates: Mandatory electronic prescribing of controlled substances (EPCS) and prescription drug monitoring programs (PDMP) has become the growing trend as states grapple with mounting opioid deaths.
 Eleven states have either mandated e-prescribing, or have pending legislation to require it in some form.
-However, in order for the mandates to be effective, they must contain a balance of incentives, penalties and waivers for special cases.
+However, in order for the mandates to be effective, they must contain a balance of incentives, penalties, and waivers for special cases.
 As the first state to create and fully implement a mandate (2012-2016), New York appears initially to have achieved a reasonable mix.
 In order for PDMPs and medication history tools to contain a patient’s true prescribing history, ALL prescriptions should be prescribed electronically.
-Not doing so thwarts productivity and masks the breadth, depth and complexity of the current epidemic.
+Not doing so thwarts productivity and masks the breadth, depth, and complexity of the current epidemic.

 PDMP Reporting of Naloxone Administration: The statistics are startling.
 Approximately 10 percent of patients who have received naloxone to reverse an overdose die within one year, likely because the SUD remained untreated.
 It is vital that prescribers have this information via their PDMP at the point of prescribing in order to provide life-saving guidance and treatment.

-At DrFirst, for the past 18 years we’ve been developing technology solutions to address patient safety problems in the medication prescribing and management area.
-From our involvement in defining and executing the original EPCS pilot program with the DEA, HHS and the State of Massachusetts in 2008, to our more recent work with state PDMPs and HIEs to bring PDMP data to prescribers within the e-prescribing workflow, we have become the national experts.
+At DrFirst, for the past 18 years, we’ve been developing technology solutions to address patient safety problems in the medication prescribing and management area.
+From our involvement in defining and executing the original EPCS pilot program with the DEA, HHS, and the State of Massachusetts in 2008, to our more recent work with state PDMPs and HIEs to bring PDMP data to prescribers within the e-prescribing workflow, we have become the national experts.
 It’s our business, but it’s also our passion.
 And we believe that by empowering prescribers through the use of technology, we give them the necessary tools to identify at-risk patients so that they can provide appropriate intervention early, helping to avoid addiction in the first place or treat it more effectively when necessary.